Temporary residence permit in Poland – how to get a TRP in Poland?

 Uniform temporary residence and work permit – what conditions must a foreigner meet?

-A temporary residence and work permit is granted when the purpose of the foreigner’s stay on the territory of the Republic of Poland is to perform work.
+A uniform temporary residence and work permit is granted when the purpose of the foreigner’s stay on the territory of the Republic of Poland is to perform work.
 At the same time, it must meet the following conditions:

 • the foreigner has health insurance within the meaning of the provisions of the Act of 27 August 2004 on health care services financed from public funds or confirmation of coverage by the insurer of the costs of treatment on the territory of the Republic of Poland,